Aasiya Zubair

-Aasiya Zubair, also known as Aasiya Hassan (June 17, 1972 – February 12, 2009) was married to Muzzammil Hassan, the Pakistani-American founder and owner of Bridges TV, the first American Muslim English-language television network.
-In February 2009, she was found dead, beheaded, at the Bridges TV station after her estranged husband turned himself in to a police station and was charged with second-degree murder.
+Aasiya Zubair, also known as Aasiya Hassan (June 17, 1972 – February 12, 2009) was married to Muzzammil Hassan, the Pakistani-American co-founder and owner of Bridges TV, the first American Muslim English-language television network.
+In February 2009, she was found dead, beheaded, at the Bridges TV station in Orchard Park, New York after her estranged husband turned himself in to a police station and was charged with second-degree murder.

 Career

 Zubair was an architect by training.
 Worried by the negative perceptions of Muslims, she "felt there should be an American Muslim media where her kids could grow up feeling really strong about their identity as an American Muslim" and came up with the idea for Bridges TV.
-She also studied for an MBA at State University of New York College at Buffalo from 2007 to 2009.
+She also studied for a Master of Business Administration at State University of New York at Buffalo from 2007 to 2009.

 Zubair was the focus of a cover story in the Vol. 3, Issue 2 (2003) issue of Azizah Magazine; her face appeared on the cover.
-Journalist Nadirah Sabir wrote about how Zubair conceived the idea of the nation's first Muslim television channel.

 Murder

 Muzzamill Hassan lured Zubair to the television studio where they worked together, on February 12, 2009.
-He attacked her with two hunting knives, stabbing her forty times and finally severing her head.
+He attacked her with two hunting knives, stabbing her forty one times and finally severing her head.
 Zubair had filed for divorce a week prior to her murder.